Have a plan

 Consider a TFSA

-Use the table below to keep track of the documents you may receive from MD Management (MDM) between January and early April 2016, and to help organize everything you need to file your 2015 tax return with Canada Revenue Agency and Revenu Québec, as well as with Internal Revenue Service (IRS), if necessary.
+Use the table below to keep track of the documents you may receive from MD between January and early April 2017, and to help you organize everything needed to file your 2016 tax return with Canada Revenue Agency and Revenu Québec, as well as with the Internal Revenue Service (IRS), if necessary.

-Please note that during tax season, you will also receive financial statements from MDM.
+Please note that during tax season, you will also receive financial statements from MD.
 These statements are sent for your reference only and are not required for filing your tax return.

 |Late January to early February||1099-INT, 1099-DIV, 1099-B|